 SACAT deals with the following types of applications in this area:

 - Cancelling an Advance Care Directive when a person is no longer competent or has limited understanding (s32 Advance Care Directives Act)

-- Reviewing an Advance Care Directive to replace a substitute decision-maker who is ineligible, no longer willing to act or has been negligent in the exercise of their duties. (s 51 Advance Care Directives Act)
+- Reviewing an Advance Care Directive to replace a substitute decision-maker who is ineligible, no longer willing to act, has been negligent or is in such default that they are not fit to be the substitute decision-maker in the exercise of their duties. (s 51 Advance Care Directives Act)

 - Reviewing an Advance Care Directive to replace a substitute decision-maker because of a change of circumstances.
 Only the Public Advocate can apply in this situation.

 - Providing directions if advised of a person’s wish for cancellation of an ACD where a person is not competent or has limited understanding (s 31 Advance Care Directives Act)

 - Reviewing a matter dealt with by the Public Advocate to resolve disputes arising under an advance care directive (s 48(1)(a) Advance Care Directives Act)and

 - Making declarations and directions about issues and disputes that might arise under an advance care directive (s 48(1)(b) Advance Care Directives Act.

 NOTE: SACAT will usually only review or make a declaration about an issue arising under an Advance Care Directive if the Public Advocate has previously tried to resolve the matter or mediate the issue.
 If the Public Advocate has not first dealt with the matter SACAT can refer the matter back to the Public Advocate for mediation.